 - Complete a minimum of 120 credit hours, of which a minimum of 50 credit hours, including a minimum of 45 credit hours in architecture courses, must be earned while the student is enrolled in Taubman College - 2.
 Complete all required courses and distribution requirements specified for the freshman and sophomore years and all required architecture courses specified for the junior and senior years, as listed under "Sample Schedule." - 3.
-Earn a passing grade (D or better) in each required architecture course, in each required preprofessional course (art, English, mathematics, and physics), and in each course used to fulfill liberal arts distribution requirements (digital drawing, humanities, natural sciences, and social sciences). - 4.
+For courses taken within the University of Michigan you must earn a passing grade (D or better) in each required architecture course, in each required pre-professional course (art, English, mathematics, and physics), and in each course used to fulfill liberal arts distribution requirements (digital drawing, humanities, natural sciences, and social sciences).
+For courses taken at another institution a student must receive a C or better to have the course transferred into the University of Michigan Taubman College of Architecture and Urban Planning. - 4.
 Earn a minimum cumulative grade point average of 2.0 (C) for all required architecture courses. - 5.
 Earn a minimum cumulative grade point average of 2.0 (C) for all courses taken while enrolled in the college.